swan-io/use-form/README.md

 ### hasDefinedKeys

-As some of your fields might be unmounted on submit, the `submitForm` method could not guarantee that every field value is defined and valid, we export `hasDefinedKeys` helper function that allow you to test if some object keys are defined.
+As some of your fields might be unmounted on submit, the `submitForm` method could not guarantee that every field value is defined and valid.
+We export `hasDefinedKeys` helper function that allows you to test if some object keys are defined.

 ```tsx
 import { hasDefinedKeys, useForm } from "react-ux-form";